blueneogeo/xtend-tools/README.md

 	val hello = [ first.get + ' ' + second.get ].observe(first, second)

-Here, hello gets automatically calculated from first and second, and it will immediately have a value:
+Here, hello is also an observed value, which gets automatically calculated from first and second.

 	println(hello.get) // prints 'Hello World'